EnterpriseDB/tpa/RELNOTES.md

 - Configure HAproxy peering within a location by default

+- Enable EBS volume encryption at rest by default for new clusters

 ### Bugfixes

 - Correctly limit explicit subnet associations of AWS route tables to